okeyubah/okeyubah.github.io/index.md

-### Welcome to Okey's blog, the website that teaches your child Java from age 14
+### Welcome to Okey's blog, the only website that can teach your child Java from age 14

-To teach teenagers Java, we use the book, "A Peek into Java for Nigerian Teenagers" by Anthony Okechukw Ubah, the owner of this website.
-The aforementioned title is currently the only book that has been approved by the Lagos State Ministry of Education for the teaching of computer programming, starting from SS1.
-Java is also the only computer programming language that has been approved to be taught in secondary schools within Lagos State.
+To teach teenagers Java, we use the book, "A Peek into Java for Nigerian Teenagers" by Anthony Okechukw Ubah, who also happens to be the owner of this website.

+The abovenamed title is currently the only book approved by the Lagos State Ministry of Education for teaching computer programming in secondary schools, starting from SS1.
+Java is also the only computer programming language that was approved to be taught in secondary schools within Lagos State.

 To contact the writer of this blog, and author of "A Peek into Java for Nigerian Teenagers", please call 0803 400 0665, or send an email to aoubah@gmail.com.